Subbeh/arch_bootstrap/README.md

 # Arch Bootstrap

-Archbootstrap is used to automate the customization of your Arch installation.
+This script is used to automate the customization/bootstrapping of your Arch installation.
 This includes installing packages and running custom scripts to set up your environment.

 ![This is an image](bootstrap.gif)